 NOTE: If you qualify and you want to be eligible for the student paper award, please add the “STUDENTPAPER” keyword to your EasyChair submission form in the KEYWORDS form field.

 The winners of both awards will be decided by a double-blind peer review process from the accepted submissions that are to be presented in Vancouver.
 The awards will be decided before presentations take place, but the authors must present at the workshop to qualify.

-After the workshop, you are invited to submit your work to the Open Access journal Frontiers in Research Metrics and Analytics.
-All presenters will be offered a 30% discount sponsored by Frontiers.
+After the workshop, you are invited to submit your work to Frontiers in Research Metrics and Analytics, a peer reviewed open access journal.
+Presenters who indicate their plan to submit to the journal within three month of the workshop date and submit within six month will be offered a 30% discount sponsored by Frontiers.

 Workshop: Saturday, November 10, 2018, 9:00am –5:00pm

 The registration fee includes wifi and coffee breaks:

 |Early Bird (through Oct.
 1)||Regular (Oct.
 2 – Nov.
 2)||On-Site|